CollabIP/elasticsearch-arm-templates/README.md

     <li>By choosing <code>internal</code>, only an internal load balancer is deployed.
 Useful when connecting to the cluster happens from inside the Virtual Network</li>
     <li>By choosing <code>external</code>, both internal and external load balancers will be deployed.
 Kibana communicates with the cluster through the internal
     load balancer.</li>
     <li>By choosing <code>gateway</code>, <a href="https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-introduction">Application Gateway</a> will be deployed for load balancing,
-    allowing a PFX certificate to be supplied for transport layer security to and from Application Gateway, and providing SSL offload.
+    allowing a PKCS#12 archive (.pfx/.p12) certificate to be supplied for SSL/TLS to and from Application Gateway, and providing SSL offload.
     An internal load balancer will also deployed.
 Application Gateway and Kibana communicate with the cluster through the internal load balancer.</li>
     </ul>